 Here in the U.S., the latest statistics confirm that about 40 percent of marriages end in divorce.
 Would it shock you, though, to learn that divorce is on the rise around the world?

 Thanks to a new study from two sociologists at the University of California at Irvine, we have a good understanding of why more people in other countries are taking advantage of the opportunities afforded to them through a divorce.

-In this issue, the San Diego divorce attorneys with the Men’s Legal Center will go behind the numbers to discover the cause of the worldwide increase in divorce.
+In this issue, the San Diego family law attorneys with the Men’s Legal Center will go behind the numbers to discover the cause of the worldwide increase in divorce.

 The Men’s Legal Center has earned its reputation for being the best family law firms in San Diego.
 Our sole mission is to make sure you have the resources for success during and after your divorce.

 If you’re considering divorce, get in touch with us here at the Men’s Legal Center.
 You can receive a free phone consultation and make your appointment by calling 619-234-3838 or via email.

 Is it true that divorce rates are increasing worldwide?

 According to the study from the UC-Irvine, the divorce rate between 1970 and 2008 has more than doubled.